Contact:

 Selective deconstruction and reuse

 Clean, single-grade separation facilitates the reuse of natural stone and the recycling of mineral residuals into recycled construction material.
 By carefully releasing entire ashlar units, qualities can be preserved and re-employed in landscape or civil engineering.
 This conserves resources and reduces transport and disposal loads.
+Documentation of origin, format, and condition enables targeted reuse, supports circular construction, and may feed into building component registers or material passports.

 Natural stone extraction and production of stones for masonry

 For ashlar masonry and dimension stone work, raw rock blocks are obtained in the quarry, rough-broken, and dressed.
 In natural stone extraction, a rock wedge splitter and stone and concrete splitting devices from Darda GmbH enable controlled opening along natural joints.
 This reduces offcut and preserves usable formats for masonry.
 In rock excavation and tunnel excavation, similar principles are used to release rock in sections without excessively stressing adjacent structures.
 The choice of separation direction (parallel or transverse to bedding), the placement of borehole drilling, and the sequence of splitting operations influence the quality, dimensional accuracy, and economy of the stones obtained.
+Where appropriate, sawing and drilling processes are combined with splitting to optimize yield and surface quality.

 Typical application fields in construction

 Stone masonry is found in retaining structures along transportation routes, on bank protections, in dams with natural stone facing, as a noise barrier wall, as freestanding garden and boundary walls, and as facing for load-bearing shell construction.
 In tunnel construction, natural stone walls are used locally as support or facing shells; in landscape construction, dry stone walls structure slopes and terraces.
 The specific execution is tailored to the use: open-pored and drainable on terrain, closed and weather-resistant on freely weathered façades.
+Structural, hydraulic, and aesthetic requirements are balanced to achieve robust performance and low maintenance.

 Equipment, tools, and construction logistics